enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 It is important to mention that possibly `IDA Pro` does not detect the JNI callbacks as functions.
 For solving so, just go to the exports windows and make a procedure by pressing the key `P` on the export `Java_sg_vantagepoint_uncrackable3_MainActivity_init`.
 After that, you will also need to redefine the method signature by pressing the key `Y` when located at the function declaration of it.
 You can define the `JNIEnv*` objects to get better C-like code as the code shown below.

-The JNI call performs anti-debugging checks(`anti_debug()`), copies the `xorkey` into a global variable and increments the global counter `codecheck` to later on detect if the anti-debug checks were done fine.
+The JNI call starts executing the `anti_debug` function, then copies the `xorkey` into a global variable and also increments the global counter `codecheck` to later on detect if the anti-debug checks were done properly.

 The JNI call `Java_sg_vantagepoint_uncrackable3_MainActivity_init` gets decompiled as follows:
 ```c